 I recently came upon the antiracism belief that individualism and merit are “racist.”
-Antiracists refer to them as “American white values.”
-The racializing of individualism and merit-based achievement seem to be exclusive to those who share the antiracist worldview.
+Antiracists refer to these traits as “American white values.”
+The racializing of individualism and merit-based achievement seem exclusive to those who share the antiracist worldview.
 More and more people are eagerly embracing the tenets of critical race theory and antiracism as a public posture that exemplifies the noble pursuit of “racial justice.”
 I want to highlight what should be obvious– the fad of racializing everything, even a long-standing virtue as individual merit, is further eroding our already-fragile civic ties while trivializing real racism.

 One of the problems with antiracism is its practice of condensing the complexity of unique individuality into shallow representations of “race.”
 This antiracist position refuses to see people– as people.
 There’s nothing distinctive about individuals in antiracism’s anthropological methodology.
-Antiracist ideological convictions demand advocates ignore the intrinsic worth of people in favor of a racialized preconception that divides people into two classes: oppressed, (blacks and other non-white “minorities”) and oppressors (white people).
+Antiracist ideological convictions demand advocates ignore the intrinsic worth of people in favor of a racialized preconception that divides people into two classes: oppressed (blacks and other non-white “minorities”) and oppressors (white people).
 Shelby Steele called this reductionism a form of racial blindness.
 He wrote,

 People who are in the grip of [racial blindness] … always miss the human being inside the black skin…Your color represents you in the mind of such people.
 They will have built a large part of their moral identity and, possibly, their politics around how they respond to your color.
 Thus, a part of them–the moral part–is invested not in you but in some idea of what your color means.
 And [if] they see you– the individual–they instantly call to mind this investment and determine, once again, to honor it.
 They are very likely proud of the way they have learned to relate to your color, proud of the moral magnanimity it gives them an opportunity to express.

-Consequently, from a socialist critique, these external influences that obstruct black prosperity are forms of evil (sins).
+Consequently, from a socialist critique, these external influences obstruct black prosperity and are forms of evil (sins).
 Various forms of inequality, for example, have permeated social systems and institutions that continue in lieu (or irrespective of) the consequences of human actors.
-It’s rarely acknowledged that these “systems” are almost entirely biological, meaning that they are created, staffed, cultivated and reformed by people who can and do influence these systems, for better or worse.
+It’s rarely acknowledged that these “systems” are almost entirely biological, meaning that they are created, staffed, cultivated, and reformed by people who can and do influence these systems, for better or worse.
 If people want “systems” changed, they should start by changing the hearts and minds of people who comprise these systems first.

-From a Christian perspective, Marxism-inspired antiracism isn’t a valid framework of anthropology, soteriology (liberation) or economic critique.
+From a Christian perspective, Marxism-inspired antiracism isn’t a valid framework of anthropology, soteriology (liberation), or economic critique.
 Essential to antiracism’s orthopraxy is the redistribution of goods, services, opportunities, wealth, and income from mainstream America to blacks.
 This reallocation is based on outcome inequity, stemming from what antiracists call the continuing effects of “historical injustices.”
 The intention to import, coerce, or manufacture “racial justice” where it’s believed to be absent for some– at the expense of others– is defined as the “virtue” of ‘justice’ within antiracism.

 The continual focus on the structural “sins” of white people is contingent upon the repetitive emphasis of the proposition that blacks remain victims.
 If structural problems continue, then blacks will continue to be victims.
 This is why antiracists intentionally focus on structural influences and structural remediation rather than individual choices and behavior, which they see as misplaced responsibility and victim-blaming.
 On the individual level where antiracists don’t often venture, blacks– like others– are responsible for personal decision-making that lends itself to autonomy, not the nebulous “system” of discrimination as is redundantly claimed.
-Moreover, maintaining the belief that this obscure system is responsible for both black suffering and its cure is a contradiction that makes little sense.
-The “system” that is the source of black problems is also supposed to be the agent of black salvation (liberation)?
+Moreover, maintaining the belief that this obscure system is responsible for black suffering and its cure is a contradiction that makes little sense.
+The “system” that is the source of black problems is also supposed to be the agent of black salvation (liberation).
 Small chance.
 It also transfers the obligation of penance and absolution onto mainstream America rather than placing accountability onto black individuals where it should be– the necessity for proper, meaningful correction and improving self-esteem that overcomes feelings of inadequacy.
 Transferring the responsibility of problem-solving from blacks to America rigidly reinforces and petrifies helplessness– and ultimately worthlessness– in the very people antiracists claim to want to help.

 Does this sympathetic form of “liberation” through socially engineered coercion and reparation create or improve black dignity?
 No. Does it contribute anything meaningful or substantial to black development?
-No. Though tempting, traditionally religious people, especially Christians, must reject this sort of guilt-based framework and interventionism outright.
+No. Though tempting, traditionally religious people, especially Christians, must reject this guilt-based framework and interventionism outright.
 At its core, these policies constitute theft and black dependency.
-It nurtures resentment, perpetuates blame, even deliberately assigning it to people who are guiltless.
-It also contributes nothing to black maturation, progress, or Christian identity formation.
+It nurtures resentment, perpetuates blame, and even deliberately assigns it to people who are guiltless.
+It contributes nothing to black maturation, progress, or Christian identity formation.
 Social policies that validate existential impotence through “redistribution” (stealing) from one group of people, however noble the cause is rationalized to be (“racial justice”) is still stealing and is by definition, unjust.

 Reconciliation has to be our first priority before we offer our gifts, including ourselves, to God.
 Unlike the modus operandi of antiracism “racial justice” programs, which manipulate and burden whites with the responsibility of working toward reconciliation, I would offer a different suggestion: that blacks take the first step in the process of racial unification in the Church via the redemptive process of forgiveness.
 Black identity has internalized and cultivated a significant amount of bitterness and racial resentment toward whites– some of it understandable, much of it not.
 Antiracism reinforces these feelings.

 Blacks are capable of this.
-In actuality, the capability of Christian blacks setting aside their racial pride, past hurts, and current frustrations to initiate the process of forgiveness and racial reconciliation in the Church is existentially empowering.
-Taking the first painful, humble step of forgiving past grievances, acknowledging pain and anger, and admitting self-doubt– in other words, confessing uncertainties and sins, is to live in the freedom from hatred that defines (Christian) self-determination and a renewed life in Christ.
-Deciding to reject the time dishonored practices of complaint, grievance, and holding white brothers and sisters in Christ accountable for acts of cruelty (real or imposed) in favor of forgiveness, and inaugurating the process of approaching the altar of God together– reconciled and in mutual edification– is to recapture a black anthropology firmly rooted in the dignity and equality of the imago Dei.
+In actuality, the capability of Christian blacks to set aside their racial pride, past hurts, and current frustrations to initiate the process of forgiveness and racial reconciliation in the Church is existentially empowering.
+Taking the first painful, humble step of forgiving past grievances, acknowledging pain and anger, and admitting self-doubt– in other words, confessing uncertainties and sins, is to live in the freedom from the hatred that defines (Christian) self-determination and a renewed life in Christ.
+Deciding to reject the time dishonored practices of complaint, grievance, and holding white brothers and sisters in Christ accountable for acts of cruelty (real or imposed) in favor of forgiveness, and inaugurating the process of approaching the altar of God together– reconciled and in mutual edification– is to recapture black anthropology firmly rooted in the dignity and equality of the imago Dei.

 Self-examination is required prior to highlighting collective faults in others, which makes people defensive, resentful, and disinterested in reconciliation.
-Once we have removed that which distorts our vision, we will be able to see and judge with the spirit of sobriety (the golden rule) to approach our brother in helping mitigate or remove his faults rather than condemning him for them.
-Jesus’ subversive teachings undercut moral superiority and more specifically, an unearned moral authority of antiracists who use the flaws, indiscretions, and the past mistakes of others as an opportunity to improve collective self-worth of blacks by covering their insecurities and validating their self-esteem.
+Once we have removed that which distorts our vision, we will be able to see and judge with the spirit of sobriety (the golden rule) to approach our brother to help mitigate or remove his faults rather than condemning him for them.
+Jesus’ subversive teachings undercut moral superiority and more specifically, an unearned moral authority of antiracists who use the flaws, indiscretions, and past mistakes of others as an opportunity to improve the collective self-worth of blacks by covering their insecurities and validating their self-esteem.
 Christian blacks and whites alike desperately need this.

-But, if Christian blacks– individually and collectively, took the initial steps to make past histories (and history) of racial victimization immaterial to initiating this restoration, blacks could co-engineer a chasm-closing bridge of interracial, multiethnic relationships in the church.
-Specifically, this necessitates blacks letting go the prospect of whites ever feeling guilty enough regarding racial injustices, historical or otherwise, and apologizing to the depth and breadth of black satisfaction or demand.
+But, if Christian blacks– individually and collectively, took the initial steps to make past histories (and history) of racial victimization immaterial to initiate this restoration, blacks could co-engineer a chasm-closing bridge of interracial, multiethnic relationships in the church.
+Expressly, this necessitates blacks letting go of the prospect of whites ever feeling guilty enough regarding racial injustices, historical or otherwise, and apologizing to the depth and breadth of black satisfaction or demand.
 It means coming to the realization that whites will never, under any circumstances, feel the kind of self-condemnation commensurate with black pain and frustration.
 Blacks initiating love-saturated forgiveness will end the need to seek retribution for past misdeeds.
-Habitually condemning or berating white people over racial indiscretions– supposed or real, does absolutely nothing to improve the quality of black lives.
+Habitually condemning or berating white people over racial indiscretions– supposed or actual does absolutely nothing to improve the quality of black lives.
 Neither does it advance interracial interactions and relationships– inside or outside of churches.
-In an attempt to demonstrate what racial/ethnic conciliation and forgiveness is and should be, Christian blacks should acknowledge, however painful, that what happened in the past is indeed the past, and for all intents and purposes should not be distinctively relevant to our contemporary time and our futures together in the church of Christ.
+In an attempt to demonstrate what racial/ethnic conciliation and forgiveness are and should be, Christian blacks should acknowledge, however painful, that what happened in the past is indeed the past and for all intents and purposes should not be distinctively relevant to our contemporary time and our futures together in the church of Christ.
 This isn’t to minimize or excuse the past, it’s an attempt to overcome it.